Cheap liability-only car insurance

 A liability-only auto insurance policy typically costs less than full coverage insurance, since it contains fewer types of coverage.
 However, a range of rating factors impact the potential cost of liability coverage for each individual driver, including:

-- Driving history: Drivers with violations or at-fault accidents on their driving record typically pay more for liability-only insurance.
+- Driving history: Drivers with at-fault accidents or traffic violations on their driving record typically pay more for liability-only insurance.

-- Age or driving experience: Young drivers, especially those under age 25, pay higher rates for liability insurance due to the increased risk of accidents that comes with inexperience on the road.
+- Age or driving experience: Young drivers, especially those under the age of 25, pay higher rates for liability insurance due to the increased risk of accidents that comes with inexperience on the road.
+Older drivers may also see their rates increase due to slower reaction times and potentially expensive medical care.
+However, age can not be factored into calculating rates in all states.

 - Credit: Insurance companies analyze customers’ credit history with something called a credit-based insurance score.
 A lower score correlates to a potentially higher risk of future claims, so insurers tend to charge higher rates for drivers with poor credit.